 Barberry bushes are hardy deciduous plants commonly used in gardens or as foundation bushes due to their low maintenance requirements and adaptability.
 Barberries are also frequently used as a hedge because of their uniform growth pattern.

 There are over 400 species of barberry plants.
 Many barberries have sharp thorns; however, some are without.
 Be sure to consider this when growing barberry bushes, especially if you have small children.
+Also, some types of barberry may become invasive in some regions.
+Be sure to check into this beforehand.

 Popular Barberry Shrubs